edopelawi/CascadingTableDelegate/README.md

 - `tableView(_:estimatedHeightForHeaderInSection:)`, and
 - `tableView(_:estimatedHeightForFooterInSection:)`.

 `CascadingRootTableDelegate` and `CascadingSectionTableDelegate` implements those calls for propagating it to the `childDelegates`.
-And since both of them implements those, the `UITableView` will **always** call those methods when rendering its rows, headers, and footers.
+And since both of them implements those methods, they will allow `UITableView` to **always** call those methods to **every `childDelegates`**, should they found any of their child implements those methods.

 To prevent layout breaks, `CascadingRootTableDelegate` and `CascadingSectionTableDelegate` will call its childDelegate's `tableView(_:heightFor...:)` counterpart for the unimplemented methods, so the `UITableView` will render it correctly.
 If your `tableView(_:heightFor...:)` methods use heavy calculations, it is advised to implement the `tableView(_:estimatedHeightFor...:)` counterpart of them.